 The Quarry Gardens at Schuyler are nestled into a 600-acre property owned by Armand and Bernice Thieblot since 1991.
 The featured quarries were actively mined between the 1950s and 1970s, then for about a decade used as a community dumpsite.

 In 2015, the Thieblots placed a 400-acre buffer around the gardens into a Virginia Outdoors conservation easement, designated a Virginia Treasure in 2016 by Gov. Terry McAuliffe.
-They also engaged Devin Floyd, of the Center for Urban Habitats Charlottesville, to guide surveys of biota, as well as design and installation of the gardens.The Quarry Gardens opened in the spring of 2017 with about two miles of walking trail, more than 30 galleries of native plant communities, and a Visitor Center that includes exhibits on native plants, local ecosystems, and the history of the soapstone industry in Schuyler, as well as a classroom.
-In 2019, a native lawn grass research project was begun, and in 2020, a picnic pavilion was completed near the Visitor Center.
-A deer exclosure is in the works to protect especially vulnerable plants.
+The Quarry Gardens opened in the spring of 2017 with about two miles of walking trail, more than 40 galleries of diverse native plant communities, and a Visitor Center that includes exhibits on native plants, local ecosystems, and the history of the soapstone industry in Schuyler, as well as a classroom and research laboratory.
+In 2020, a picnic pavilion was completed near the Visitor Center and in the years that followd a deer exclosure was installed around the property to minimize the impacts of an overpopulation of deer.

 Quarry Gardens Birders